Nikhitha-Gunta/Nikhitha-Gunta/README.md

 <h1 align="center">Hi there, I'm Nikhitha Gunta! 👋</h1>

-<p align="center">Graduated in Master's in Information Systems,Specialization in Data Analytics| Data Analyst</p>
+<p align="center">Graduated in Master's in Information Systems, Specialization in Data Analytics | Data Analyst</p>

 ## About Me
-I'm currently pursuing my Master's degree in Information Systems with a specialization in Data Analytics.
+Graduated Master's in Information Systems with a specialization in Data Analytics.
 I have a keen interest in data analytics and business intelligence, with a passion for deriving insights from data to drive informed decision-making.

 ## Skills
 - SQL